rahul-kum4w4t/cnn_assignment/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Class bias creates big issue in generalising the model.
+- Class rebalancing help tackle the class imbalance issues.
 - Always need regularisation and Drop out in the model to make it more generalize.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->